 The varying types of transactions that occur on a marketplace will encounter the challenge of leakage in different ways.

 Simple transactions are the easiest and most common in a marketplace, but even those risk leakage.
 A simple transaction requires little direct input from the seller, and are usually a straightforward, one-time process.
 Buying a retail product or subscribing to a static service are examples.

-Complicated transactions are more susceptible to leakage because they require more interaction with the seller, often outside of the platform and even face to face.
-Why pay the marketplace when the tradesman has had to come to your house to quote (“If you pay in cash I’ll give you a great deal”).
-Signing up to SaaS services or purchasing a new piece of software for your business are good examples here.
+Complicated transactions are more susceptible to leakage because they require more interaction with the seller, often outside the platform and even face-to-face.
+Why pay the marketplace when the tradesman has had to come to your house to quote (“If you pay in cash, I’ll give you a great deal”).
+Signing up for SaaS services or buying a new piece of software for your business are good examples here.